 The UE monitors PDCCH candidates requiring for the common search space sets requiring a total of non-overlapping CCEs in a slot.

 The UE allocates monitored PDCCH candidates to UE-specific search space sets of the primary cell with subcarrier spacing configuration in slot according to the following pseudocode.
-A UE is not expected to monitor PDCCH in a UE-specific search space set without monitored PDCCH candidates.
+A UE does not expect to monitor PDCCH in a UE-specific search space set without monitored PDCCH candidates.

 Denote by the set of non-overlapping CCEs for search space set and by the cardinality of where the non-overlapping CCEs for search space set are determined considering the monitored PDCCH candidates for the common search space sets and the monitored PDCCH candidates for all search space sets , .